 Our range of dances is smaller than a typical RSCDS group would do.
 It is deliberately limited so that our members become familiar with all the dances and can relax and dance easily without the fear of getting them wrong.
 It also makes it easier for new members to learn.

-We do all nine dances that are regularly performed by reeling groups:
+We do all eleven dances that are regularly performed by reeling groups:

 The Dashing White Sergeant